anikashraful/my-data-science-journey/README.md

 | 3 | 11: Specialization | ⏳ Not Started | Sentiment Analyzer (NLP track) | BERT fine-tuning |
 | 3 | 12: Capstone & Job Prep | ⏳ Not Started | Full Specialization Project | Resume + Interviews |

-*Update this table weekly!
-Use GitHub Issues for blockers or questions.*

 ## Weekly Journal Template
 See [progress-tracker.md](progress-tracker.md) for my reflections: What I learned, challenges, solutions, and goals.